vurentjie/cmp-gl/README.md

 By default the completions will display for c/cpp filetypes and insert c/cpp compatible code.

+If you are looking for completions for GLSL, checkout [glsl_analyzer](https://github.com/nolanderc/glsl_analyzer).

+---

 There are two steps to enable completions:

----

 ### Step 1: nvim-cmp source setup: